- Your Business in China

 A promoted fan tunnel post below in the users feed.
 Note that the account has been verified by the blue V.

 Display ads are traditional but certainly still effective, ‘if it ain’t broke don’t fix it’.
-Display ads comes in various dimensions on different pages.
+Display ads come in various dimensions on different pages.
 They are optimized for both the mobile and web version (although mobile is pre-dominantly used).

 When users click on the ads they are directed to an advertiser’s homepage.
 Pricing depends on page placement, size and keyword association.